 - Our libraries

 - Dedicated subject librarian

-- Studios and workshops in photography, screen print, etching, letterpress, plastics, metalwork and woodwork
+- Studios and workshops in screen print, etching, letterpress, plastics, metalwork, woodwork, photography and photographic darkrooms

 - Writing and Learning Centre

 - Virtual Learning Environment

 Locksbrook Campus is truly a unique and inspirational space, providing a state-of-the-art learning environment for you to flourish.
 Located next to the River Avon in Bath city centre, the open-plan building has technical workshops surrounded by open, flexible studio spaces, as well as large, open social areas.